wikimedia/eventmetrics/README.md

 * `composer install`.
     * Use `grantmetrics` as the `database_name`.
-    * `database.replica.is_wikimedia` tells the tests to go off of live replica data when making assertions, rather than the fixtures.
-Set this to `1` if you are working locally and are connected to the replicas.
     * Fill out your credentials accordingly.
     * `app.logged_in_user` is used to mock the current user, instead of going through OAuth.
 Must be a valid Wikimedia username.
 In production this should be `null`.
 * `php bin/console server:start` to start the server.